aanchan/Titanic-MTLDATA/README.md

 Installing tools required for this Notebook to run on your system.
 ----
 	1. Python
+	2. IPython (Optional since you could run the Python commands from the IPython notebook in a Python interpreter native to your system)
-	2. Numpy
+	3. Numpy
-	3. Scipy
+	4. Scipy
-	4. Pandas
+	5. Pandas
-	5. Scikit-Learn
+	6. Scikit-Learn

 Installation methods vary depending on the Operating System.
 [Here](http://blog.yhathq.com/posts/setting-up-scientific-python.html) is a great link on completing a setup in Python for scientific purposes.